Online Ramsey numbers of ordered paths and cycles: Results for matchings

 To improve this bound by $1$, we refine the strategy.
 We say that the graph is in state $(1,x,y)$ if there is a path $P_{1+x}$ whose first edge is red and all other edges are blue, followed by a red $M_y$; we assign this state weight $x+2y+2$.
+(An example is shown in Figure~\ref{fig:serial-strategy-refined}.)
 It remains the case that when the graph is in a state $(1,x,y)$ with weight at least $n+2k-2$, it contains a red $M_k$ or a blue $P_n$.

 From state $(1,x,y)$ with $x>1$, Builder can follow the strategy above to obtain state $(1,x+1,y)$ or $(1,x-1,y+1)$ in one move, increasing the weight by $1$.
 State $(1,1,y)$ carries the same information as state $(1,y+1)$ and has the same weight, so if the graph reaches such a state, we switch to treating it as state $(1,y+1)$.